 Health Insurance for Freelancers

 There are a few ways for freelancers to obtain health insurance.
-The first and often simplest method is to join a spouse’s plan, if possible.
+The first, and often most simple method is to join a spouse’s plan, if possible.
 Some employers offer coverage to their employees’ spouses, but other plans require you to purchase a new joint policy.